Dougbacon/Turtlebot_follower/README.md

 # Running the project
 1. Ensure you have the correct repositories as listed above
 2. Open new terminal
-3. Run comman "source ~/.bashrc"
+3. Run command "source ~/.bashrc"
 4. Run command "roslaunch multi_robot main.launch"
 5. Open matlab and add the multi_robot folder and sub folders to your path
 6. Open Matlab folder within the multi_robot folder